gregbaker/sfu-docs/crowdmark.md

 ## Duplicating

 CrowdMark will produce a big PDF document with booklets for each student (plus a few extra).
 You can ask the Undergrad Program Assistant to have the exam copied at Document Solutions: as long as they are told to staple in batches of *n* pages, they will.
-I find it easiest to exchange the big PDF with [Vault](https://vault.sfu.ca/).
+It may be easiest to exchange the big PDF with [SharePoint](https://1sfu-my.sharepoint.com/).

 It's theoretically possible to break the big PDF up, and send each booklet as a separate print job with stapling turned on.
 This is left as an exercise to the reader.